felsenhower/partdiff_tester/README.md

   --executable=EXECUTABLE
                         Path to partdiff executable.
   --strictness={0,1,2,3,4}
-                        Strictness of the check.
+                        Strictness of the check (default: 1) --valgrind            Use valgrind to execute the given executable.
-  --valgrind            Use valgrind to execute the given executable --max-num-tests=n     Only perform n tests (0 == unlimited) --reference-source={auto,cache,impl}
+  --max-num-tests=n     Only perform n tests (default: 0 == unlimited).
+  --reference-source={auto,cache,impl}
-                        Select the source of the reference output (cache == use only cached output from disk; impl == always execute reference implementation; auto (default) == try cache and fall back to impl)
+                        Select the source of the reference output (cache == use only cached output from disk; impl == always execute reference implementation; auto (default) == try cache and fall back to impl).
+  --num-threads=n       Run the tests with n threads (default: 1).
+Comma-
+                        separated lists and number ranges are supported (e.g.
+                        "1-3,5-6").

 ```